Height: 150 cm (with fully extended tablet holder)

 Even compared to the expensive Peloton, the Wattbike Atom Next Generation is on the higher end of the pricing spectrum.
 Still, the Wattbike is a great exercise bike for beginners and advanced riders alike.
 There’s a good reason why it’s considered one of the best exercise bikes on the market.

 The new Wattbike Atom is available in the UK, with a US launch expected sometime in Q4 2021.
 It features upgraded internals such as an improved electromagnetic resistance system.
 While this exercise bike lacks the interactive display found on Peloton’s popular machine, with seamless connectivity to your mobile devices you won’t miss it much.
+That makes it a great Peloton alternative.

 Read the rest of our Wattbike Atom Next Generation review below, particularly what we thought of its design and features, as well as how it compares to our original Wattbike Atom review.